exasol/virtual-schemas/doc/dialects/mysql.md

 ## Defining a Named Connection

 Define the connection to MySQL as shown below.
-We recommend using TLS to secure the connection.

 ```sql
 CREATE OR REPLACE CONNECTION MYSQL_CONNECTION